kuviman/beans-of-power/README.md

 # Getting Farted On

-A game created for [LD51 game jam](https://ldjam.com/events/ludum-dare/51/getting-farted-on) in 48 hours.

-This now contains some postjam updates, jam version source is available at [jam-version branch](https://github.com/kuviman/getting-farted-on/tree/jam-version).

 ![farts](images/farts.gif)

 ## Play

 You can play the game on [itch.io](https://kuviman.itch.io/getting-farted-on).

+*The game was initially created for [Ludum Dare 51](https://ldjam.com/events/ludum-dare/51/getting-farted-on) game jam in 48 hours (the theme was "Every 10 Seconds"), you can check out the [jam version here](https://kuviman.github.io/getting-farted-on/jam/), jam version source is available at [jam-version branch](https://github.com/kuviman/getting-farted-on/tree/jam-version)*

 ## Description